 - 2 servings collagen (optional)

-- 2 tbsp sweetener of choice (to taste)
+- 2 tablespoon sweetener of choice (to taste)

 - 170 grams strawberries, divided (fresh or frozen)

-- 2 tbsp heavy whipping cream (optional, to garnish)
+- 2 tablespoon heavy whipping cream (optional, to garnish)

 - Garnish with: more strawberries, heavy whipping cream, ground cinnamon